WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Result Type

 Result type is a special type that encompasses several other values.
-In some contexts it will automatically be cast to one of its values, but generally in most contexts it is necessary to use property access to retrieve one of the values making up the result.
+In some contexts, it will automatically be cast to one of its values, but generally in most contexts it is necessary to use property access to retrieve one of the values making up the result.
 Results are returned by an ability when storing its result through a Process ability.

 Selector | Meaning
 --- | ---
 @Result[1-7] | Refers to the result of a processed ability.
 @ActionResult | Refers to the result of an action in `On Action` and variants.

-Results support a couple of property accesses, however not all properties are present in each result:
+Results support a couple of property accesses; however, not all properties are present in each result:

 Selector | Meaning
 --- | ---